 Note: The Lead Agency may not publicly release the results of individual background checks.
 It may release aggregated data by crime as long as the data do not include personally identifiable information (98.43(e)(2)(iii)).

-5.4.7 Does the state/territory disqualify child care staff members based on their conviction for other crimes not specifically listed in 98.43(h)?
+Does the state/territory disqualify child care staff members based on their conviction for other crimes not specifically listed in 98.43(c)(i)?